Spherical subcategories in representation theory: Introduction

+have different spherelike objects, hence are not equivalent; see \hyref{Subsection}{sec:derived-invariant}.
+All previously known derived invariants for these algebras coincide.
+The non-equivalence of the derived categories was already shown independently by Bobi\'nski in \cite{Bobinski} and the second author in \cite{Kalck}.
+Moreover, examples in algebraic geometry suggest that these invariants carry geometric information: the behaviour under blow-ups is given in \cite[Prop.~5.2]{HKP}, and the spherical subcategories behave interestingly, see e.g\ \cite[Ex.~5.8]{HKP} for ruled surfaces over elliptic curves.
+Moreover, there is a rich theory of divisors $D$ in projective surfaces whose structure sheaf $\OO_D$ is spherelike; see \cite{Hochenegger-Ploog}.

-In this paper, we extend this study in several ways.
-Namely, we observe that a spherical subcategory can be properly contained in another spherical subcategory.
+Secondly, we observe that a spherical subcategory can be properly contained in another spherical subcategory.
 This yields a partial order on the set of spherical subcategories and indeed an invariant of triangulated categories.
 Several coarser invariants like the cardinality and the height of the poset are derived from this.
 We illustrate how these invariants capture the complexity of the category in several algebraic examples.
-Moreover, examples in geometry also suggest that these invariants carry geometric information.

-In another direction, we develop a general machinery to construct spherical and spherelike objects in representation theory.
-This builds on work of Keller \& Reiten \cite{Keller-Reiten} on cluster tilting theory, which in turn was developed to study cluster algebras.
-More precisely, $d$-cluster tilting subcategories in stably $d$-Calabi--Yau categories give rise to $(d+1)$-Calabi--Yau objects in a certain functor category.
+Thirdly, we develop a general machinery to construct spherical and spherelike objects in representation theory.
+This builds on work of Keller \& Reiten \cite{Keller-Reiten} on cluster-tilting theory, which in turn was developed to study cluster algebras.
+More precisely, $d$-cluster-tilting subcategories in stably $d$-Calabi--Yau categories give rise to $(d+1)$-Calabi--Yau objects in a certain functor category.
 For $d=1$ or $2$ these objects turn out to be spherical, see \hyref{Proposition}{prop:cluster-sphericals}.
-Examples include the classical cluster categories of Buan, Marsh, Reineke, Reiten \& Todorov \cite{BMRRT} and the constructions of Gei{\ss}, Leclerc \& Schr{\"o}er, see e.g.\ \cite{Geiss-Leclerc-Schroer}. \hyref{Example}{ex:non-commutative_curve} contains a concrete algebra for which we work out the relation to cluster-tilting theory in \hyref{Remark}{rem:cluster-tilting-connection}.
+Examples include the classical cluster categories of Buan, Marsh, Reineke, Reiten \& Todorov \cite{BMRRT} and the constructions of Gei{\ss}, Leclerc \& Schr{\"o}er, see e.g.\ \cite{Geiss-Leclerc-Schroer}.
+We work out the relation to cluster-tilting theory in \hyref{Remark}{rem:cluster-tilting-connection} for the specific algebra $\Lambda_1$ mentioned above.